Postdoctoral Positions (RAs)

 - Strong preparation in statistics, machine learning: probability theory, modern statistical regression techniques

-- Exposure to robotics and adaptive control research desirable.
+- Prior exposure to robotics and adaptive control research with experience in ROS programming highly desirable.

 - Overseas students are encouraged to apply for ORS support for their tuition fees.